University of Michigan African Presidential Scholars Programme (UMAPS) 2020/2021

 Candidates who already have significant international experience will not be favored for this program.

-Number of Scholarships: Not specified
+Number of Scholarships: 2

 Value of Scholarship: Those admitted to the UMAPS Program will receive: